 Mourning Hope's History

-Programming at Mourning Hope has grown from a single 10-week family grief support group to include community education events, 8-week school-based groups, young adult grief support, Summer Art Studio and Holiday Hope day programs, Bits of Hope summer support, Camp Erin Lincoln and the Spirit of Giving holiday program.
+Programming at Mourning Hope has grown from a single 10-night family grief support group to include community education events, 8-week school-based groups, young adult grief support, adult grief support, Mourning in Motion and Holiday Hope day programs, Bits of Hope summer support, Camp Erin Lincoln and the Spirit of Giving holiday program.
 And Mourning Hope continues to grow and expand its services to the Lincoln community and beyond.

 "Children are often the 'forgotten mourners' as families go through the grieving process.
 Providing a safe place for them to begin the healing process as they explore and express their feelings and experiences is what Mourning Hope offers families.
 Being able to walk with someone through some of the darkest and most difficult times in their lives is such a gift.
 They trust us with their feelings and honor us with their stories and in turn we support them in their healing.
 Ultimately we give hope for a brighter tomorrow."